remora-3d-graphics/geant4-remora/README.md

 # Issues:
 - [ ] Geant4 app can't quit, I think because of the server running.
 Maybe because the messenger is still there?
 - [x] Even using the public version of the runManager, we can't get the world object.
 Fixed using RunManagerFactory
+- [ ] If the shape json is too long (e.g. G4Sphere) the connection needs to be able to receive the whole thing.
+The client can't get the whole thing in time and it crashes.
+This means the server needs to send it in chunks.

 # Acknowledgements
 - This product includes software developed by Members of the [Geant4 Collaboration](http://cern.ch/geant4).